MajorZiploc/tooling_notes/art/blender/notes.md

 select collection via an item in the collection in 3D view port -- select by other relations aswell
 object_mode: select item in viewport shift-g -- choose Collection

+reduce file sizes by purging unused data
+File -> Clean Up -> Purge Unused Data... will delete unused textures aswell if you want to keep things like this - you need to set them to fake user to prevent them from being deleted
+    (shield icon button)
+      for textures: object_mode: with mesh selected
+        side_settings: Material
+          select a material and click the shield

+NOTE: setting seems to not be there or moved in newer blenders global material for easy single color on all meshes
+side_settings: View Layer -> Override
+  Material Override

+see and control an objects animation path
+object_mode: select keyframed object
+side_settings: Object -> Motion Paths
+  Calculate... (or its called Update Path if already Calcuated before)

+how to tell what light does what object_mode almost_top_menu: Viewport_Overlays -> Object -> enable Light colors

+get 4 views of 3D_Viewport (toggles on and off) ctrl-alt-q